Interacting Dirac magnons in the van der Waals ferromagnet CrBr$_3$: Introduction

 The remainder of this paper is organized as follows.
-Section~\ref{sec:sec_II} revisits the non-interacting magnons within a ferromagnetic Heisenberg model and presents the interacting terms that arise beyond the linear spin-wave approximation.
-We then analyze the Hartree and second-order perturbation theory in Sec.~\ref{sec.sec_II.I} and Sec.~\ref{sec.sec_II.II}, respectively, assuming large spin ($S = \tfrac{3}{2}$).
+Sec.~\ref{sec:sec_II} revisits the non-interacting magnons within a ferromagnetic Heisenberg model and presents the interaction terms that arise beyond the linear spin-wave approximation.
+We then analyze the Hartree and second-order perturbation theory in Sec.~\ref{sec.sec_II.I} and Sec.~\ref{sec.sec_II.II}, respectively, assuming large spin ($S = \tfrac{3}{2}$ for CrBr$_3$).
 Next, in Sec.~\ref{sec:sec_III}, we compare our numerical results with the experimental findings from the INS study reported in Ref.~\cite{PhysRevLett.129.127201}.
-The analysis for the triangular lattice ferromagnet is provided in Sec.~\ref{sec:sec_IV}.
+The analysis for the triangular lattice ferromagnet MnBi$_2$Te$_4$ is provided in Sec.~\ref{sec:sec_IV}.
 Finally, we conclude in Sec.~\ref{sec:sec_V}.